IanHo2019/DID_Handbook/README.md

   * `xtdidregress`, a built-in Stata command for running DID regression on panel data.
 After using it, we can use `estat` to create a trends plot and do some basic tests.
   * `xtreg`, `areg`, and `reghdfe` are originally written for running fixed effects models, but can also be easily applied to running DID regressions.
   * `sdid`, an external command for running SDID.
 Through the `method( )` option, we can also use it to run standard DID and synthetic control specifications.
+  * `xthdidregress`, a command introduced in Stata 18 for estimating heterogeneous ATT.
+Note that the `xthdidregress` command allows several kinds of weighting and I choose to use `aipw` (augmented inverse-probability weighting, also called "doubly robust").
+Although the Stata 18 documentation does not clarify the author(s) of this command, my guess is that the idea of this command originates from [Callaway & Sant'Anna (2021)](https://doi.org/10.1016/j.jeconom.2020.12.001).
+Note that after regression, the `estat aggregation` command allows us to aggregate the ATTs within cohort or time, analyze the dynamic effect within a specified time window, and create plots.

 The complete coding for running regressions on the three datasets can be found [here](./TWFE_vs_SDID.do).